-Rory McIlroy Withdraws from Honda Classic During 2nd Round
+Rory McIlroy withdrew from the Honda Classic on Friday

 World No. 1 Rory McIlroy scrambled his way to an even-par 70 for his first round at PGA National in the Honda Classic Thursday.